rudidude86/gura-lang.github.io/documents/Mapping-Process.md

         println(strs)

+4. A function with Implicit Mapping can take any number of lists and iterators as its argument.

+   In the example below the function `f()` takes each item of `a`, `b` and `c` and ends up being evaluated four times.

+        a = ['first', 'second', 'third', 'fourth']
+        b = [1, 2, 3, 4]
+        c = ['one', 'two', 'three', 'four']
+        f(a, b, c)

+**Member Mapping**

-This chapter explains details about mapping process using the following terms.
+This chapter explains details about Gura's mapping process, Implicit Mapping and Member Mapping, using the following terms.

 * scholar &mdash; instance of any type except `list` and `iterator`
 * list &mdash; instance of `list`